OndrejSladky/fmsi/README.md

 - `index` Creates a BWT based index of the given masked superstring.
 - `query` Queries a $k$-mer against an index.
+- `-v`    Prints the version of the program.

 ### Index